Community Storyteller · Impact Advisor

 Looking for long-horizon perspective?

-I partner with universities, seminaries, and foundations seeking advisory at the intersection of pastoral leadership, community systems, and AI governance.
-If you are building something meant to last decades, let’s talk.
+Partnering with universities, seminaries, and foundations at the intersection of pastoral leadership, community systems, and AI governance.